-- Salud y Paz staff will determine where the team serves and stays Saturday through Thursday evenings, based on community needs and logistical plan (likely Chichicastenango).
+- Lodging for up to 8 nights: - Teams stay in Chichicastenango during the work week.
 Salud y Paz will make double occupancy reservations according to your rooming list in "Standard" level accommodations: mid-range, comfortable, and may have wi-fi and TVs in common areas.
-Meals will be at local or hotel restaurants with a spending cap. - Teams may choose Panajachel or Antigua as their Free Time location for Friday and Saturday evenings.
-Salud y Paz staff will make double occupancy reservations, according to your rooming list, based on hotel availability.
-If you have a preference for a specific hotel for your Free Time, please let our staff know well ahead of time and we will do our best to accommodate. - Transportation for 9 days, including one group transfer to and from airport and transportation to and from your clinics/worksites each day - Meals (Lunch and dinner on your arrival day are covered.
+Meals will be at local or hotel restaurants with a spending cap. - o Teams may choose Panajachel or Antigua as their Free Time location for Friday and Saturday evenings.
+Salud y Paz staff will make double occupancy reservations, according to your rooming list, based on hotel availability. - Please note that discounts cannot be offered if a team (or individual team members) arrives late or leaves early - Transportation for 9 days, including one group transfer to and from airport and transportation to and from your clinics/worksites each day - Meals (Lunch and dinner on your arrival day are covered.
 Breakfast and dinner on Sunday are covered (not lunch).
 Breakfasts, lunches, and dinners on full work days are covered.
-Breakfast and lunch on a half work day are covered.) - Purified water for your team on your workdays - The cost of permits and licensing required to run missions in Guatemala - The cost of direct personnel required to run the missions program who will work side by side with you in coordination and planning for your arrival, during your mission, host your team throughout the week and ensure all follow up is taken care of after you depart - Translators (included in your team package is one interpreter--as needed--for each provider, one interpreter for each triage station and one interpreter for pharmacy) - All taxes, tips and gratuities pertaining to this list
+Breakfast and lunch on a half work day are covered.) - Purified water for your team on your workdays - The cost of permits and licensing required to run missions in Guatemala - The cost of direct personnel required to run the missions program who will work side by side with you in coordination and planning for your arrival, during your mission, host your team throughout the week and ensure all follow up is taken care of after you depart

+- Translators (included in your team package is one interpreter--as needed--for each provider, one interpreter for each triage station and one interpreter for pharmacy) - All taxes, tips and gratuities pertaining to this list